Basmachi movement: Defeat of the movement

 Now fearing the total loss of Turkestan, the Soviet authorities once again adopted a double strategy to crush the rebellion: political reconciliation and cultural concessions along with overwhelming military power.
 Religious concessions reinstated Sharia law, while Koran schools and waqf lands were restored.
 Moscow sought to indigenize the fight with the creation of a volunteer militia composed of Muslim peasants, called the Red Sticks, and it is estimated that 15-25 percent of Soviet troops in this region were Muslim.
 The Soviets primarily relied on thousands of regular Red Army troops, veterans of the Civil War, now bolstered by air support.
-The strategy of concessions with airstrikes was successful.
-As a last resort, the Russians called the highly trusted Head of the Bukhara Government, Fayzulla Xoʻjayev, to Moscow, and through him, they offered truce to Enver Pasha.
-The Russians, through an eleven-member delegation from Kazan that they sent, were granting Enver Pasha wide concessions in everything he would do and were calling him to reach an agreement.
-In response, Enver Pasha convened the National Pact Congress.
-But Enver's reply was uncompromising:"Peace is only acceptable after the withdrawal of Russian troops from Turkestan soil."As a result of the negotiations, the Russians offer was rejected, even though Togan urged Enver to accept the peace as he had news from Moscow that the Soviet government intented to send 100,000 additional men to Turkestan if they refused.
-And the congress issued a decision for full independence.
-Enver himself sketched.
-Hoping for better days, the headquarters was later moved from Pulluhakiyan to Kafirun.
+The strategy of concessions with airstrikes was successful, and when in May 1922 Enver Pasha rejected a peace offer and issued an ultimatum demanding that all Red Army troops be withdrawn from Turkestan within fifteen days, Moscow was well prepared for a confrontation.
+In June 1922 Soviet units led by General Kakurin (ru) defeated the Basmachi forces in the Battle of Kafrun.
+The Red Army began to drive the rebels eastwards, retaking considerable territory.
+Enver himself was killed in a failed last-ditch cavalry charge on August 4, 1922, near Baldzhuan (in present-day Tajikistan).
+His successor, Selim Pasha, continued the struggle but finally fled to Afghanistan in 1923.